 These are going on the wall!

 After all of our planning for a big photoshoot, it looks like we won’t need that after all.
 My daughter-in-law and I are both thrilled with these results and perfectly happy to hang them on our walls.
-What a great day we had, and now we will forever treasure these photos.
+What a great way to end the party, and now we will forever treasure these photos.
 We could have dressed both father and son in themed clothes, and perhaps a real face wash instead of a quick spit-bath would have been preferable, but in the end, everything came together because we were all open to capturing the moment in all of its glory!
 And that, my friend, is what matters the most.

 Here is a summary of the adjustments I made in Photoshop: I selected the subjects, blurred the background some using the tilt-shift option, and adjusted for color and clarity.
-I was able to bring up some of the detail in the bikes by lowering the shadows with a brush.
+I brought up some of the bikes’ details by lowering the shadows with a brush.

 These are all skills I’ve picked up and honed by playing in Photoshop on practice images.
 Once again, it pays to have lots of practice in preparation for when the time is right to make these changes in earnest.